lannyzhujin/DevOps_And_Automation_Tech_Stack/README.md

 # DevOps_And_Automation_Tech_Stack
-This repository shows technology stack of which DevOps and Automation engineer should have.
+This repository notes the technology stack of my experience as a DevOps and Automation Architect.
+It was created on 2018 May 28th and only content table was there at the beginning.
+But I will gradually update and complete valuable notes and links.

 * [Test Automation](https://github.com/lannyzhujin/DevOps_And_Automation_Tech_Stack/edit/master/README.md#Test_Automation)
    * Framework